HAN-oQo/Hindsight_Experience_Replay/README.md

 The training logs of DDQN + HER with 45bits.
 ![Training_logs](./imgs/45bit_log.png)

-The training logs of vanilla DDQN.
+The training logs of vanilla DDQN with 10bits.
 ![Training_logs_vanilla](./imgs/without_her_logs.png)

 ---